Klinn2318/se_project_coffeeshop/README.md

 ## Plan on improving the project

-There are some issues with the layout of the section header that result in a visual discrepancy compared to the design brief.
+There are some issues with the layout of the section header footer that result in a visual discrepancy compared to the design brief.
 Modifying the max or min-height properties, or setting a fixed height, may help resolve this problem.

 Another potential improvement would be to enhance the visual appearance of the links by adding text-shadow to their hover state.
 This addition can contribute to an overall improved aesthetic.